Thigre-Corp/upncom/README.md

 # Symfony 7.3 Project

 ## Project Overview
-This is a Symfony 7.3 project built with the latest Symfony framework features and best practices, using AssetMapper for asset management.
+This is a study project showcasing the features of Symfony 7.3.

 ## Requirements
-- PHP 8.2 or higher
+- PHP 8.3 or higher
 - Symfony CLI (recommended)
 - Composer
-- Node.js and npm (for asset compilation, if needed)
 - Database (MySQL)

 ## Installation